jackiehjm/stx-docs/doc/source/deploy_install_guides/r4_release/bare_metal/aio_simplex_install_kubernetes.rst

      source /etc/platform/openrc

 #.
 Configure the OAM interface of controller-0 and specify the attached network
    as "oam".
-Use the OAM port name, for example eth0, that is applicable to your deployment environment:
+Use the OAM port name that is applicable to your deployment environment, for example eth0:

    ::